VuongDo92/flutter_local_notifications/README.md

     payload: 'item x');
 ```

 In this block of code, the details for each platform have been specified.
 This includes the channel details that is required for Android 8.0+.
-The payload has been specified ('item x'), that will passed back through your application when the user has tapped on a notification.
+The payload has been specified ('item id 2'), that will passed back through your application when the user has tapped on a notification.
 Note that for Android devices that notifications will only in appear in the tray and won't appear as a toast aka heads-up notification unless things like the priority/importance has been set appropriately.
 Refer to the Android docs (https://developer.android.com/guide/topics/ui/notifiers/notifications.html#Heads-up) for additional information.
 Note that the "ticker" text is passed here though it is optional and specific to Android.
 This allows for text to be shown in the status bar on older versions of Android when the notification is shown.

 ### Scheduling a notification